Facebook’s tracking of non-users ruled illegal again

 NBA all-star Baron Davis wants to prep athletes and entertainers for the startup game

-Another blow for Facebook in Europe: Judges in Belgium have once again ruled the company broke privacy laws by deploying technology such as cookies and social plug-ins to track Internet users across the web.
+Another blow for Facebook in Europe: Judges in Belgium have once again ruled the company broke privacy laws by deploying technology such as cookies and social plug-ins to track internet users across the web.

 Facebook uses data it collects in this way to sell targeted advertising.